How do you treat HPV?

 Genital warts can be treated by your healthcare professional or with prescription medication.
 If left untreated, genital warts may go away, stay the same, or grow in size or number.

 Cervical pre-cancer (not yet cancerous) can be treated.
-Women who get routine Pap tests and follow up as needed can identify problems before cancer develops.
+Women who get routine cervical screening tests and follow up as needed can identify problems before cancer develops.
 Prevention is always better than treatment.
 Other HPV-related cancers are also more treatable when diagnosed and treated early.

 Sources & Citations